themagnifico/cocopi-docs/page-layouts.md

 Page layouts
 ===

-When your page is rendered, COCOPi takes the content and places it inside a so called page layout.
+When your page is rendered, Cocopi takes the content and places it inside a so called page layout.
 By default, this is the main layout as defined by your site's theme: `site/theme/layout.html`.
 A page layout will also take the meta data of the current page and use parts of it, i.e. the page title to place in the broser window title.

 ## Render a page with a another page layout